 - Supervise children during recess and informal playtimes

-A Teaching Assistant at Elementary School level may:
+A Teaching Assistant at the Elementary School level may:

 - Supervise students during lunchtimes in the canteen and on the school grounds during recess to ensure their safety